 Residents of some countries may apply through the Direct Student Stream to get their permit faster.

-You can apply via the Direct Student Stream if you live in:
+You can apply via the Direct Student Stream if you are a legal resident in one of these countries:

 Canadian visas for student dependents